Democratic Socialists of America

-The Democratic Socialists of America (DSA) is a political organization in the United States and the country's largest socialist organization, with more than 80,000 members as of 2025.
-DSA is a big tent of socialists on the left-wing to far-left of the political spectrum, primarily organized around the tenets of democratic socialism.
-DSA formed in 1982 as a merger of the Democratic Socialist Organizing Committee (DSOC) and the New American Movement (NAM).
-DSA, which is not a political party with a ballot line, has a decentralized structure in which local chapters and ideological caucuses have high autonomy.
+The Democratic Socialists of America (DSA) is a socialist political organization in the United States, and the largest such organization in US history, with more than 120,000 members as of July 2026.
+A big tent on the left wing of the political spectrum, it is primarily organized around the principles of democratic socialism, with its members active in electoral politics, labor organizing, and direct action campaigns.